cocopon/pgmnt.vim/README.md

 # pgmnt.vim
-Pgmnt is a template engine for creating Vim color scheme.
+Pgmnt is a template engine for creating Vim color schemes.

 The document is now in under construction.
 See the [source code of Iceberg][iceberg] for the introduction example.